 We've now reached the point where we can take our brush-drawn lettering and begin redrawing the lettering with pencil to perfect connections, stroke endings, and any other problem areas.
 As you can see with the below photo, I'm still working out some kerning issues from the previous step.

 We've reached the end!
 I've fixed a lot of the minor problem areas and finessed the lettering to my liking.
 Begin to fill in your finished piece of lettering with pencil so you can truly see the positive and negative space.
 If need be, begin to trace your lettering once or twice more until it reaches its final stage.

-From the process .gif below, you can see that lettering sure is a long and lengthy process to really perfect.
+From the process GIF below, you can see that lettering sure is a lengthy process to really perfect.
 These things take time!

 4. Angular Brush Script

 Let's now begin the same basic process/concepts, but instead of rounding our connections, we're going to make them very flat and angular.
-For this piece of lettering, you may either utilize the same phrase as before, or choose a new one.
-But I'll be using "New York City" again so you can see just how easy it is to create an entirely different piece of lettering while utilizing exactly the same tools.
+For this piece of lettering, you may either use the same phrase as before or choose a new one.
+But I'll be using "New York City" again so you can see just how easy it is to create an entirely different piece of lettering while using exactly the same tools.

 Let's get started!

 Beginning in the same way as before, quickly sketch out various ways to draw your phrase.
 When you draw your letterforms very quickly, sometimes unique characteristics with your letters can occur, things you wouldn't normally draw when you're slowly thinking about what you're drawing.
 Jot down as many lockups as possible before selecting a final to progress further with.